chrissiemhrk/chrissiemhrk/README.md

-👋 Hi there!
-I’m Chrissie.
-I’m a Frontend Developer and UI Designer based in Kigali.
-I am currently at the Adventist University of Central Africa (AUCA) in Software Engineering.

-By day, you can find me writing for my blog, coming up with new designs on Figma, or programming with either ReactJS or VueJS.

-By night, I’m typically spending time with my family, watching YouTube videos or reading books.
+👋 Hi, I’m Chrissie — Frontend Developer based in Kigali who is passionate about building innovative products with JavaScript.
 You can reach out on [Twitter](http://www.twitter.com/chrissiemhrk) or via email: <a href="mailto:chrissiemhrk@hmail.com">chrissiemhrk@gmail.com</a>.

 **Languages and tools**